Nick does very little in the kitchen, as I have written before, but one thing that he does contribute is homemade pasta.

 I can't post the pasta recipe without also sharing the only tomato sauce I ever make anymore.

-Everyday Pasta by Giada De Laurentiis.
+It comes from Everyday Pasta by Giada De Laurentiis.
 Nick gave this cookbook to me as a gift a few years ago.
 I use this sauce for everything that requires a red sauce so when I make it I always double the recipe and freeze the leftovers.
 It is perfect.

 Basic Marinara Sauce